 VIII.
 Solve HandBrake Incomplete DVD Rip Error with the Best Alternative

-After you have tried all the above solutions, if the "Handbrake not ripping full movie" or "Handbrake DVD ripping remains incomplete" issue persists, try another Handbrake alternative to relieve the pain.
+After you have tried all the above solutions, if the "Handbrake not ripping full movie" or "Handbrake stops early" issue persists, try another Handbrake alternative to relieve the pain.
 MacX DVD Ripper Pro is recommended:

 - It supports all the DVD encryptions, like DVD CSS, region code, RCE, Sony ArccOS, UOPs, Disney X-project protection, etc. It will auto-select the correct title of commercial Hollywood DVDs, workout DVDs, 99-title DVDs, AV DVDs, damaged/unplayable DVDs or homemade DVDs.